 What is Sabbath rest in Hebrews 4?
 What does the bible say about rest in the finished work of the cross?
+How is rest described in Hebrews 4:1-13?
 Read or listen to this chapter from Work and Rest God’s Way for answers.

 Table of contents

 - Are You in the Wilderness, or Have you Entered the Sabbath Rest?